ASUWebPlatforms/webspark-profile-webspark/README.md

 ## Known limitations

-Because most of the configurations in this module should not be changed after an instance of a site is built, we dont revert the configurations at update.
+Because most of the configurations in this module should not be changed after an instance of a site is built, we dont revert the configurations at update like we do with other WS2 modules.
 Any small updates in these configurations will be asked to be manually changed at the instance level manually.
-The new instances will not have this problem.
+New instances will not have this problem.

 ## Requirements